 5. Finger Lakes Distilling

 Tastings in the Finger Lakes are not limited to wine.
 Located on the east side of Seneca Lake, Finger Lakes Distilling is making high-quality spirits with local ingredients.
-Although their McKenzie whiskeys are readily available in the area, it’s worth a stop at the distillery in person to try three samples selected from their comprehensive menu of whiskies, vodkas, gins and liqueurs.
+Although their McKenzie whiskeys are readily available in the area, it’s worth a stop at the distillery in person to try three samples selected from their comprehensive menu of whiskey, vodka, gin and liqueur.

-The boozy tasting is fun and offers a view of the distillery’s coppers stills on one side and an array of bottles for sale on the other side.
+The boozy tasting provides a view of the distillery’s coppers stills on one side and an array of bottles for sale on the other side.
 Tours are offered each Saturday morning for those who plan ahead.